 Convert files to Delta Lake format and create Delta table:

 CONVERT TO DELTA parquet.`/data-pipeline/` CREATE TABLE events USING DELTA LOCATION '/data-pipeline/'

 Create Parquet table and convert to Delta table:

 CREATE TABLE events USING PARQUET OPTIONS (path '/data-pipeline/') CONVERT TO DELTA events

-For details, see Convert To Delta (Delta Lake on Databricks).
+For details, see Convert to Delta.